Luke-zhang-04/HTN-Backend-Challenge/README.md

 Finally, this stuff is bare minimum, complying with the given spec of the challenge (expect for the tests).
 For example, users does not have full CRUD support, only reading and updating.

-Also, no Docker setup.
-No time for that.

 Some bare-minimum tests are in the `__tests__` directory.
 They demonstrate usage.

 ## What It's Made of